2024 Stats

 2025 Fantasy Outlook

 Riley's 2024 season was one to forget.
 He suffered a fractured right hand in mid-August, ending his season, just when it seemed like he was hitting his stride after an uncharacteristically average first half.
 His first two months were downright bad, as Riley had a .228/.295/.353 line at the end of May (82 wRC+).
 From that point on, he looked much more like the player that slugged 33-plus homers with 93-plus RBI in each of the prior three seasons.
-Overall, his strikeout rate remained right around his career average of 25.7%, and he ranked in the 94th percentile or above in average exit velocity, barrel rate and hard-hit percentage.
+Overall, his strikeout rate remained right around his career average of 25.7 percent, and he ranked in the 94th percentile or above in average exit velocity, barrel rate and hard-hit percentage.
 Entering his age-28 season, Riley remains an offensive force to be reckoned with, and there may be an opportunity to buy low coming off a down year.
 He should still be considered among the best of the rest behind Jose Ramirez at third base.
 Read Past Outlooks

 ANALYSIS